 The presence of multiple options for short-term investments makes it difficult to choose.
 Here you can find different types of investment plans for 5 years so that you can choose the desired one as per your requirements.

-It is one of the best and safest ea to secure your money and earn from the same as well.
-Most people save money in their bank accounts as they can need it anytime later.
+It is one of the best and safest idea to secure your money and earn from the same as well.
+Most people save money in their bank accounts as they can withdraw it anytime later.
 The main aim in such cases is liquidity not earning.
 In such cases, you can expect around 4 % to 7% return from your savings account.
 There are a few banks that offer around 6 % to 7 % such as Kotak and Yes Bank.
-However, it is very important for you to understand that as per IT section 80TTA, a person or HUF can claim for a deduction of Rs 10000 on the interest that you earned from such savings account.
+However, it is very important for you to understand that as per IT section 80TTA, a person or HUF can claim for a deduction of Rs 10000 on the interest that you earned from such a savings account.
 Any amount that is more than Rs.10, 000 interest income is considered as “Income from Other Sources” and taxed according to your tax slab.
 There will be no TDS on such earned interest and Section 80TTA deduction is apart from the deduction of what you get from the Sec.80C limit of Rs.1, 50,000.

 There are basically a few forms of mutual funds that people usually invest in short-term government securities and certificates of deposits.
 Such investments are the secure way of investing.
 They allow you to enter and exit anytime whenever you want.
 Such funds do not carry any exit load.
 Don't try to put your entire emergency funds into such funds.
 That's because many time redemption takes almost 2 days.
 Moreover, ATM cards also carry the withdrawal limit.

 You can expect around 4% to 7% post-tax return.
 However, it offers peace of mind to you as such funds invest in short maturity (4-91 days) securities.
 Usually, the underlying securities have a high quality of rating like AAA and hence default risk is fully NIL.